JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 somehow different my lead to policies which work for the NIH, but don’t work for the community, leading to irreconcilable standards.

-Goal 2: Implementation tactics proposed are bewilderingly lazy.
+Goal 2: Implementation tactics proposed are bewildering.
 Under this subheading appears the bullet “Ensure privacy and security.”
-While it is gratifying that the word privacy finally appears 11 pages into this 26-page document, this is not a tactic.
+While it is gratifying that the word privacy finally appears 11 pages into this 26-page document, this is not in any way an implementation tactic.

 Goal 2: Evaluation metrics are horrific.
 Quantity of datasets and funded databases does nothing more than account for the fact that NIH spent money.